YahooArchive/mojito-cli-start/README.md

 Licensing and Contributions
 ---------------------------

-mojito-cli-start is licensed under a BSD license (see LICENSE.txt).
+This software is free to use under the Yahoo!
+Inc. BSD license.
+See LICENSE.txt.
 To contribute to the Mojito project, please see [Contributing](https://github.com/yahoo/mojito/wiki/Contributing-Code-to-Mojito).

 The Mojito project is a [meritocratic, consensus-based community project](https://github.com/yahoo/mojito/wiki/Governance-Model),